Call us for a free quote at 1-877-690-2115

 Rats have a similar appearance to mice but have distinguishable differences.

-Both rats and mice are omnivorous but the brown rat and house mouse prefer cereals, while black rats prefer fruit and foods with high moisture content.
+Both rats and mice are omnivorous but the Norway rat and house mouse prefer cereals, while roof rats prefer fruit and foods with high moisture content.

-Brown rats usually live on the ground and burrows.
+Norway rats usually live on the ground or in burrows.
 They are usually spotted throughout buildings, in sewer systems and outdoors.
 Their burrowing can cause extensive damage to sewers.
-The brown rat tends to walk on the pads of the feet and the surfaces that it travels along show continuous smudges from the oily fur.
+The Norway rat tends to walk on the pads of the feet and the surfaces on which it travels show continuous smudges from the oily fur.

-Black rats are mainly restricted to buildings around ports and in ships in temperate countries (hence the name ‘ship rat’).
-They are agile and good climbers, nesting high up under roofs.
-In warmer countries, where they originate, black rats will nest in trees, especially in woodland and orchards.
-Black rats tend to walk on their toes and the surfaces they travel along show separated smudges.
+Roof rats are mainly restricted to buildings around ports and on ships in temperate countries (hence the name ‘ship rat’).
+They are agile and good climbers, nesting high up under roofs and low inside buildings.
+In warmer countries, where they originate, Roof rats will nest in trees, especially in woodland and orchards.
+Roof rats tend to walk on their toes and leave behind sebum (grease/rub marks) on the surfaces they travel along.

-Mice usually live on the ground and nests in burrows, but is agile and can climb.
+Mice usually live on the ground and nest in burrows, but are agile and can climb.
 In heavy infestations, grease from the body combined with dirt and urine can build into small pillars.
-These can remain for a long time, so may not indicate a current infestation.
-A mouse obviously has a smaller footprint than a rat.
+These can remain for a long time, so they may not indicate a current infestation.

-Brown rat droppings are wide and are dark brown color.
-They are typically found in a tapered, spindle shape – resembling a large grain of rice.
+Norway rat droppings are wide and are dark brown in colour.
+They are typically found in a tapered, spindle shape – resembling a large sunflower seed.

-Mouse droppings are approximately 3-8mm in length, and are often found scattered randomly during an infestation.
-Mouse droppings are granular in shape and black in color and can be found near nesting areas.
+Mouse droppings are smaller than other rodent droppings, about 1/4 inch long (6 mm).
+Their droppings are often found scattered randomly during an infestation.
+Mouse droppings are cylindrical in shape and black in colour, often found near nesting areas.

 Mice reach sexual maturity earlier and produce larger litters at a more frequent rate than rats.
-The new borne of all three rodents are blind, hairless and completely dependent on the mother for feeding and protection.
+The newborns of all three rodents are blind, hairless and completely dependent on the mother for feeding and protection.